 Meet Russ Ramsay

 Dr. J. Russell (“Russ”) Ramsay is co-founder and co-director of the University of Pennsylvania’s Adult ADHD Treatment and Research Program and an associate professor of clinical psychology in the department of psychiatry in the Perelman School of Medicine at the University of Pennsylvania.
+He is board-certified in Behavioral & Cognitive Psychology through the American Board of Professional Psychology (ABPP).

 Dr. Ramsay has authored numerous peer-reviewed professional and scientific articles, research abstracts, and book chapters.
 He is author of five books related to various aspects of adult ADHD, including his most recent, Rethinking Adult ADHD.
 His self-help guidebook, The Adult ADHD Tool Kit, has been translated to Spanish and is currently being translated to French-Canadian and Korean.
 The Tool Kit is included in the recommended self-help book list of the Association for Behavioral and Cognitive Therapies (ABCT).
 He was an invited contributor to the APA Psychotherapy Video training series with an illustration of his CBT approach for adult ADHD.